Yordan Alvarez Player Props: Astros vs. White Sox

 Yordan Alvarez At The Plate (2022)

-- Among the qualifying hitters in MLB action last season, he ranked seventh in batting average, second in on-base percentage, and second in slugging.
+- Among qualifying hitters last season, he ranked seventh in batting average, while his on-base percentage ranked second and he was second in slugging.

-- He homered in 23.0% of his games last season (148 in all), leaving the ballpark in 6.6% of his plate appearances.
+- He homered in 23.0% of his games last season (148 in all), leaving the ballpark in 6.6% of his trips to the plate.

-- Alvarez drove in a run in 71 of 148 games last year, with multiple RBIs in 26 of them.
+- Alvarez picked up an RBI in 48.0% of his 148 games last year, with more than one RBI in 17.6% of those contests (26).
 He drove in three or more runs in 10 games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.